 The residence is an outstanding example of the Interwar Streamline Moderne, or International, style which achieves its starkly modern, almost timeless architectural character through functional design without resorting to any decorative devices.
-Key characteristics are the high parapet concealing the roof, smooth rendered walls with no detailing, multi-paned long strip windows and a built form that accentuates the horizontal nature of the building.
+Designed by well-known architect A. Mortimer McMillan, it exhibits key characteristics associated with the International Style, including ahigh parapet concealing the roof, smooth rendered walls with no detailing, multi-paned long strip windows and a built form that accentuates the horizontal nature of the building.
 The building presents much like an ocean liner in its form and siting on the street corner.
 (Criterion D)